openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index_t26.rst

 Vehicle log files
 --------------------------

-To be able to implement the VWUP.T26 vehicle component for OVMS the CAN logging of the VW e-UP provided by 'sharkcow' was of tremendous help.
+To be able to implement the VWUP vehicle component for OVMS the CAN logging of the VW e-UP provided by 'sharkcow' was of tremendous help.

 The implementation of this vehicle component could not have been done without these great files.